Carbon capture and storage: Decarbonising Teesside

 Decarbonising without deindustrialising

-Opening the event, Professor Mercedes Maroto-Valer, Champion and Director of the Industrial Decarbonisation Research and Innovation Centre (IDRIC), acknowledged progress had been made towards achieving net-zero emissions in Teesside, but noted that some reductions could be attributed to the deindustrialisation that had taken place over several decades.
+Opening the event, Professor Mercedes Maroto-Valer, director of the Industrial Decarbonisation Research and Innovation Centre (IDRIC), acknowledged progress had been made towards achieving net-zero emissions in Teesside, but noted that some reductions could be attributed to the deindustrialisation that had taken place over several decades.

 The loss of steelworks, iron production, and coal-fired power generation all played a role in reducing emissions.
 But Maroto-Valer cautioned that decarbonisation cannot come at the expense of industry and employment, adding that to maintain industries, it was essential to keep investment flowing into the region.
 Drawing attention to the huge variety of sectors, both within and between industrial clusters, Maroto-Valer noted that: “When you decarbonise clusters, you decarbonise sectors,” adding that there was a need to: “Identify cross-sectoral opportunities to decarbonise.”
 Maroto-Valer stressed that a cluster-based approach, supported by partnerships with universities and access to a network, was vital to aid the development of new clusters.